-23.3 Program Closeout
+23.2 Program Closeout

-Program closeout is the process by which PRDOH determines that all activities within the Program has been successfully completed.
+Program closeout is the process by which PRDOH determines that all activities within the Program has been successfully completed in accordance with the terms and conditions of the Subrecipient Agreement, program policies, and applicable local and federal laws and regulations.
 A program is deemed complete upon final review and/or inspection by PRDOH and, when applicable, the submission of proof that all agreed upon performance indicators have been reported as well as performance milestones met.